 DC Health’s largest grant awards come from federal agencies like the Departments of Health and Human Services, Housing and Urban Development and Department of Agriculture.
 DC Health applies for funding and accepts these funds through grant agreements.
 DC Health also accepts responsibility to comply with all Federal and local DC Government laws, regulations, and mandates for receiving funds, spending them appropriately and adhering to standards for delivering services.
 DC Health creates policies and procedures to ensure these funds are utilized according to approved plans, monitored by responsible DC Health personnel and made available to community partners in a process that is open, fair and competitive.
 We emphasize accountability, best practices and performance.

-The Office of Grants Management & Resource Development (OGM) is available at (202) 442-9237.
+The Office of Grants Management (OGM) is available at (202) 442-9237.

 DC Health Administrations

 The OGM works closely with subject matter experts in units within DC Health called Administrations.
 Administration grant teams are responsible for developing program priorities, applications for funding, and for monitoring grant funds.

 - Grant Funds Received by DC Health - Federal Awards [PDF], Non Federal Awards [PDF]